Master of Science in Applied Mathematics

 MATH 700B.
 Master's Project.
 3 credits, 3 contact hours.

 Approval of the project advisor is required for registration.
 Experimental and/or theoretical investigation of a relevant topic in applied mathematics or applied statistics.
 A written report must be submitted to the project advisor.
 The student cannot register in MATH 700B more than once and the incomplete (I) grade is not allowed.
-Master’s students registering for the first time in Master’s Project must take simultaneously the INTD 799 (Responsible Contact of Research) course.
+Master’s students registering for the first time in Master’s Project must take simultaneously the INTD 799 (Responsible Conduct of Research) course.

 MATH 701B.
 Master's Thesis.
 3 credits, 3 contact hours.

 Approval of the thesis advisor is required for registration.
 Experimental and/or theoretical investigation of a relevant topic in applied mathematics or applied statistics that can lead to a quality publication.
 A written thesis must be defended and approved by a committee of at least three faculty members.
 The student is expected to defend the thesis upon accrual of six thesis credits.
 Additional registration in MATH 701B, beyond six credits, is required every semester until successful thesis defense (six credits count toward degree requirements and time limits apply).
-Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Contact of Research) course.
+Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Conduct of Research) course.

 MATH 701C.
 Master's Thesis.
 6 credits, 6 contact hours.